Road staff strikes pose ‘traffic nightmare’ for Christmas journeys, warns AA

 This “may leave drivers more vulnerable on smart motorways if they break down”, AA president Edmund King told The Independent in a statement on Thursday.

-National Highways has insisted it is confident that the strikes “will have minimal overall impact”, and said it expected up to around 30 of 1,500 frontline staff to strike at any given point, claiming that just three employees were striking at the time of its response to The Independent on Thursday afternoon.
+National Highways insisted it was confident the strikes “will have minimal overall impact”, and said it expects up to around 30 of its 1,500 frontline staff to strike at any given point, claiming that just three employees were striking at the time of its response to The Independent on Thursday – a figure PCS said it did not recognise.

 But campaigners warned that in a motorway breakdown scenario “every second counts” and that delays of just a few minutes can cause additional accidents on the roads.